Rajeshwari159/Roxiler-assignment/README.md

 4. Start the Frontend
-Go to the client folder and start the frontend server: cd client npm start
+Go to the client folder and start the frontend server: cd frontend npm run dev

 APIs in the Project
 Fetch Data:

-GET /api/init
+GET /initialize-database
 Initializes the database by fetching data from the third-party API.

 List Transactions:

-GET /api/transactions?month=March
+GET /transactions?month=March
 Shows a list of transactions for the selected month.

 Get Statistics:

-GET /api/statistics?month=March
+GET /statistics?month=March
 Provides total sales, sold items, and unsold items for a selected month.

 Bar Chart Data:

-GET /api/bar-chart?month=March
+GET /bar-chart?month=March
 Returns data for the price range of items.

 Pie Chart Data:

-GET /api/pie-chart?month=March
+GET /pie-chart?month=March
 Shows the number of items in each category.

-License
-This project is licensed under the MIT License.